Research Spotlight: Prescribing of Benzodiazepines in a Homeless Veteran Population

 Additionally, interns have the option of gaining experience with special populations by choosing to complete up to two elective rotations over the course of the year including:

-Interns wishing to prepare for application to postdoctoral fellowship in pediatric neuropsychology have the option of devoting more of their clinical time to assessment at LEAP and carrying fewer outpatient therapy cases.
+Interns who are interested in specializing in pediatric neuropsychology will have the option of devoting more of their clinical time to assessment at LEAP (carrying fewer outpatient therapy cases) to develop greater breadth and depth in assessment methods and case complexity.

 Example faculty research interests include: